Childhood and student years (1941–1961)

 The new craze for abstract art transformed the curriculum at the South Australian School of Art in 1960.
 Traditional drawing and painting was swept aside, and plaster casts of Greek and Renaissance sculptures were destroyed to make way for the new trend of abstract introspection, which was foreign to her sensibility.
 She was drawn to nature and the everyday world and valued drawing skills.
 This led her to transfer to Sydney in mid-1960 to study full-time at the Julian Ashton Art School under Henry Gibbons, where she could continue to develop her skills in drawing and painting: Black velvet, Still Life.
 In addition, she attended evening classes in sculpture under Lyndon Dadswell at The National Art School (NAS), as well as evening drawing classes.
 She spent many hours in the NAS library studying its extensive collection of art books.
 She sketched staff and students at the Julian Ashton Art School: Henry Gibbons, Principal, Julian Ashton Art School, Peter Creet, Julian Ashton Art School and fellow boarders at the YWCA Hostel: Girl at YWCA Hostel, Sydney.

 White received many awards and commendations in the annual Broken Hill art exhibitions between 1958 and 1962.
 Her oil The creek bed, painted at age 16, was commended by judge Dr Ursula Hoff when exhibited in the 1958 Broken Hill Art Exhibition.
 In the 1960 exhibition judged by Leonard French, she received prizes for Boys cockling (watercolour) and for her large landscape Rock Shelter (oil).
 Unfortunately this painting was maliciously destroyed a few years later, along with other significant artworks from this period.
 She continued to paint the outback landscape during term breaks, and made watercolour sketches of aboriginal children in Silverton, who came to try out her paints.
 She received more portrait commissions from locals, HLC (Les) Cotton, and painted her father, Dad working at kitchen table and younger brother, Brother Bill reading.
-White was a founding member of the Willyama Arts Society with fellow Broken Hill artists Kevin (Pro) Hart, Sammy Byrne and May Harding.
+White was a founding member of the Willyama Art Society with fellow Broken Hill artists May Harding, Alan Cumpston, Kevin (Pro) Hart, Sammy Byrne, and John Gregory, among others.
 She participated in the society's exhibitions and was awarded the Willyama Prize for her watercolour Hilltop houses, outskirts, Broken Hill.
 Her work was selected for the 1962 Airlines of SA touring exhibition Broken Hill Art Safari, where she showed alongside artists from the Royal SA Society of Arts and the Contemporary Art Society of South Australia.

 Read more...» Childhood and student years (1941–1961)